Kannada cinema: Mainstream

 B. Saroja Devi is one of the most successful female leads in the history of Indian cinema and has acted in around 200 films in over seven decades.
 She is known by the epithets "Abinaya Saraswathi" (Saraswati of acting) in Kannada and "Kannadathu Paingili" (Kannada's Parrot) in Tamil.

 M. V. Rajamma (first female producer of Indian cinema) and Pandari Bai are considered as the earliest female superstars of Kannada cinema.
-Other popular female actresses of 1950s through 1990s include Prathima Devi, Harini, Leelavathi, Jayanthi, Kalpana, Bharathi, Lakshmi, Aarathi, Manjula, Sumithra, Jayamala, Arundathi, Sumalatha,Suhasini, Geetha, Bhavya, Sudharani, Tara, Malashree, Shruthi, Soundarya, Prema among others.
+Other popular female actresses of 1950s through 1990s include Prathima Devi, Harini, Sowcar Janaki, Leelavathi, Kanchana, Jayanthi, Kalpana, Bharathi, Lakshmi, Aarathi, Manjula, Sumithra, Jayamala, Hema Chaudhary, Arundathi, Sumalatha, Maadhavi, Suhasini, Geetha, Saritha, Urvashi, Umashree, Bhavya, Vinaya Prasad, Sudharani, Tara, Malashree, Shruthi, Soundarya, Prema among others.

 Neo-realistic cinema

 Kannada cinema contributed majorly to the parallel cinema movement of India.
-Directors like Girish Kasaravalli, Girish Karnad, G. V. Iyer were the early names to join the movement.
+Directors like Girish Kasaravalli, Girish Karnad, and G. V. Iyer were the early names to join the movement.
 T. S. Nagabharana and B. V. Karanth were also popular names in the movement.
 Films of Puttanna Kanagal were however considered a bridge between mainstream and parallel cinema.